 Max for live

 Max4live is an API accessed only through a clunky “arty codey” quasi-friendly programming language MaxMSP, whose chief selling points are that that

 Not only can it automate certain features of Ableton, it can also do DSP.
-While this seems nice, in fact the experience of writing MaxMSP code is horrible and it locks you in to this one expensive, esoteric platform.
+While this seems cool, in fact the experience of writing MaxMSP code is horrible and it locks you in to this one expensive, esoteric platform.
 Why not write your plugins in csound and run them as VSTs anywhere, or in supercollider and plug them in using Jack?

 sync with supercollider: atk.scsync handles tempo-syncing with supercollider.
 You can use Jack to plug the two together, and ignore the worst of Ableton.